nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">Imaginary concepts were created to help the company envision where they could head next.</p>
+<p class="bg">Website, product interface and proof-of-concept application ideas were brought to life to help imagine the product in new ways.</p>

 {{slide['end']}}